PandersPanda/mol3022_project/README.md

 The application takes in a protein sequence of a length up to 128 amino acids and predicts the secundary structure of the protein.
 The application uses a Neural Network (machine learning) to make perdications.
 There are two parts to the application: [frontend](#frontend) and [backend](#backend).
 The backend was written in Python, and consists of a trained model and a simple web framework (Flask).
 The frontend was written using React (TypeScript), and is used to as a "communicator" between the user and the prediction model by providing a simple user-friendly user interface.

+## About the dataset

+The dataset we use to train the model was downloaded from [kaggle](https://www.kaggle.com/datasets/alfrandom/protein-secondary-structure).

 ---------

 &nbsp;